Straight for the Commander

 - In the season 1 finale of Ben 10: Alien Force, the heroes, failing to stop the Hightbreed invasion, end up using their portails to reach the Hightbreed Supreme himself.
 Played with in that they don't end up killing him, but rather finding a peaceful solution to end the conflict.

 - In modern times, concern about snipers using this very tactic has led to the phasing out of identifying marks for officers, with inconspicuous rank insignia, and salutes by soldiers of lower rank expressly discouraged.
 So, Bling of War is now non-existent in real life.
+Medics have had the same problem.

 - King Richard III attempted this at the Battle of Bosworth Field.
 With the battle starting to tip against him, Richard spotted Henry Tudor and his party riding off towards the army of Lord Stanley, which at this point of the battle was hanging off to the side, neutral.
 Richard took the men around him and went after Henry.
 Henry's bodyguards fought Richard's men off, Stanley's army finally interceded on behalf of Henry Tudor, and Richard was cornered and killed.
 Tudor became King Henry VII.

 - This was a frequent strategy of Alexander the Great.
 He would hold his personal forces and bodyguards in reserve until an opening appeared wherein he could go straight in and kill the enemy general.
 He used this quite effectively against the Persians, scaring Emperor Darius III into fleeing the field.
+(This was often necessitated by his substantial numerical inferiority.
+No matter how brilliant his tactics, he knew that sooner or later the much larger enemy forces would wear his men down, unless he could take out the enemies' commander.)

 - This is also played with in the historical context as by the fact of the Commander being as such had access to better armor, or heck only the one outside his honor guard to have armor depending on the historical moment, it meant they were the ones that were harder to kill off.